There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 5. Praia da Marinha

 Best places in the Algarve?
-If we had to name one place, only one best thing to do in Algarve it would be visiting Praia da Marinha – one of the best beaches in Europe!
+If we had to name one place, the only best thing to do in the Algarve would be to visit Praia da Marinha – one of the best beaches in Europe!

 It is famous not only for its breathtaking location but also for crystal clear water.
 Praia da Marinha, surrounded by 30-meter rocks, often appears on travel folders and postcards and is a beautiful showcase of the town of Carvoeiro.